We offer expanded membership services for:

-Since fall is usually very busy due to new member applications, fall trips, and the holidays, we’re offering discounts for families who apply in January through April for 2015-2016 membership.
+Since fall is usually very busy due to new member applications, fall trips, and the holidays, we’re offering discounts for families who apply through April for 2015-2016 membership.
 Hopefully, this will spread the workload more evenly throughout the year.

 The earlier you apply, the more you’ll save: